-Finding: Alternative street design standards for existing streets are meant to provide flexibility, improve aesthetics and preserve the historic character of the community.
+Finding: Alternative street design standards and meant to provide flexibility, improve aesthetics and preserve the historic character of the community.

 GOALS 3,4, 6,7,8, 10, 13, 14 are not applicable to this amendment c.
 The property and affected area is presently provided with adequate public facilities, services and transportation networks to support the use, or such facilities, services and transportation networks are planned to be provided concurrently with the development of the property.